WOFTNW/OpenRP/README.md

 # OpenRP

+This is a fork of OpenRP.
+Below is the original README

+---

 **This code is relatively old and does not reflect my skills any longer.
 However, because a lot of people are using this repository, I have kept it pinned on my GitHub profile.**

 OpenRP is a free plugin that adds all the essential, basic features of RP stuff to your server.